February 18 - 24, 2024

 Specifically for snowboarders: critical skills are the ability to hold a strong edge allowing for good high traverses without losing too much elevation and the ability to read terrain effectively (to avoid the deep pow and flat spots).
 Also many runs will end with winding, bumpy trails through the forest that you will need to be able to navigate.

 Specifically for skiers: the biggest challenge typically comes with skiing through deep snow and through trees.
 Much of the best skiable terrain occurs below treeline so its important that you are able to consistently turn where the terrain dictates.
 Managing this in deep snow is of particular importance.
-A great tool to help improve your ability is a good set of fat skis and we highly recommend upgrading with a rental ski if conditions are deep and you aren't skiing a fat ski.
+A great tool to help improve your ability is a good set of fat/wide skis and we highly recommend upgrading with a rental ski if conditions are deep and you aren't skiing a fat ski.

 Dates & Pricing